 Data on turns of the rubber band:

-Do you see any patterns when you compare distances travelled by the medium wheel wind-ups with the smaller number of turns (chart 1)to the large wheel wind-up with the smaller number of turns (chart 3)?
+- Do you see any patterns when you compare distances traveled by the medium wheel wind-ups with the smaller number of turns (chart 1)to the large wheel wind-up with the smaller number of turns (chart 3)?

-Do you see any patterns when you compare distances travelled by the medium wheel wind-ups with the smaller number of turns (chart 2)to the large wheel wind-up with the smaller number of turns (chart 4)?
+- Do you see any patterns when you compare distances traveled by the medium wheel wind-ups with the smaller number of turns (chart 2)to the large wheel wind-up with the smaller number of turns (chart 4)?